 The resulting relational database definitions and supporting applications are deployed in a Modern Systems test environment prior to delivery to the customer to ensure that the generated code is syntactically correct.
 Workbenches for date type handling allow the new databases and applications to take advantage of all of the “date and time” data types in the relational database as well.
 The legacy database definition can be re-collected and refactored anytime throughout the project life cycle, preventing the need for freezes on changes to the legacy database structure.

-To learn more about legacy data archiving with Modern Systems, check out our latest whitepaper.
+To learn more about legacy data archiving with Modern Systems, check out our whitepaper: Archiving Data for ERP Deployments.